-In a claims made form, the policy covers claims first made during the policy period, regardless of when the accident or the injury or damage occurred.
+The policy covers claims first made during the policy period, regardless of when the accident or the injury or damage occurred.
 However, once the policy expires, if no claim was made, and the insurance company was not notified of a claim or of an incident that could result in a claim, the insurance company has no liability.
 However, there are types of industries where claims made coverage is the norm.

 Product Liability (Third Party Liability) and Completed Operations

-Commercial general liability insurance often includes product liability arising from all of products and all of your operations.
+CGL insurance often includes product liability arising from all of products and all of your operations.
 On the other hand, you can exclude product liability or completed operation, and make the commercial general liability at premises only in order to save the premium but the coverage is very limited.